No ads · No cookies

 Quick answer

-On stock Android and Pixel phones, the path is often Settings → Network & internet → Internet → your Wi‑Fi network.
-Inside the connection screen, look for IP address, IPv4, or an advanced details area.
-If you see an address such as 192.168.x.x, 10.x.x.x, or 172.16-31.x.x, that is your Android local IP.
+On most Android phones, the route is Settings → Network & internet or Wi‑Fi → connected network → Details.
+Look for IP address or IPv4.
+If you see an address such as 192.168.x.x, 10.x.x.x, or 172.16-31.x.x, that is the local IP of your Android device inside your Wi‑Fi network.

 Contents

-Method 1: find your local IP from the Wi‑Fi network
+Quick method: find the local IP from the Wi‑Fi network

-This is the most direct route when you want the local IP of the phone or tablet currently connected to Wi‑Fi.
+This is the basic route to find the local IP of an Android phone or tablet connected to Wi‑Fi.

 1. Open Settings.

-2. Go to Network & internet or the equivalent Wi‑Fi area on your device.
+2. Go to Network & internet, Wi‑Fi, or Connections.

-6. The IPv4 shown there is usually the local IP of your Android device.
+6. That address is the local IP of your Android device inside the network.

 How to recognize the right IPv4 address